 This doesn't change the initial issue, however.
 Yes, in person people make snap judgments of what race or ethnicity others are based on appearance and this isn't a form of racism or discrimination, it's just observation.
 What I was taking issue with, both then and now, is that Facebook was conceived as a place where identity expression would happen, and that they built it primarily with white people in mind - those for whom race or ethnicity is likely to be less important (or, see Ethnic Options by Mary Waters, 1990, a fluid association that can even be commoditized and purchased, on, say, St. Patrick's Day).
 At the time the builders were mostly male engineers who were white or Asian, and they were creating it for college-age kids, who they assumed (somewhat correctly) were (and are) disproportionately white.
 By forgetting about or choosing to not include a race/ethnicity/nationality category they implicitly made the statement that these things were not important and denied people the right or ability to self-assert identity in an easily (or systemically) recognizable way - when their SNS depended on it.
 When we see default-whiteness in person we recognize it as a form of discrimination: normalizing ways of being that are ascribed (not achieved) statuses as being superior or, at very minimum normal, expected and acceptable in this case is bad!
 Classic examples include band-aids being only available in certain skin tones or peach(ish) colored crayons being labeled 'flesh' color.
 Facebook should look to support expression of identities of all kinds, certainly ones that are recognized by giant 'non-white' (this reductive dichotomy/phrase also stinks) portions of our population.

 So, what if they did add a box these days?
 Well, few people would notice who were already users, unless the alteration were made known to them.
 Otherwise probably just those setting up a new account or updating their demographic information might fill it in.
 A lot of people would probably put in something about their ancestry or country (or countries) of origin.
 Some people might fill in race, but honestly I bet a lot wouldn't want to.
 Some might think, "Isn't it obvious what I am?" or others might not want to be identified as the one (token?) ___ person in whatever context they operate in.
-It would be most employed, likely, by those who wanted to associate pride with that identity (which could be good - Black Power! or terrible - White Power! or annoying - 1/245 Cherokee blood).
+It would be most employed, likely, by those who wanted to associate pride with that identity.